cy6erGn0m/github-release-plugin/README.md

     </build>
 ```

-- Obtain token at github: https://github.com/settings/tokens
+- Obtain token at github: https://github.com/settings/tokens  (repo and user access are required for successful upload)
 - Open your [~/.m2/settings.xml](https://maven.apache.org/settings.html) and add server with the token.
-If you use TeamCity you have to configure [settings.xml for you build configuration](https://confluence.jetbrains.com/display/TCD9/Maven+Server-Side+Settings)
+If you use TeamCity you have to configure [settings.xml for you build configuration](https://confluence.jetbrains.com/display/TCD10/Maven+Server-Side+Settings)

 ```xml
     <server>